msdickinson/blog/content/posts/Roller Coaster Overview (Part 1).md

 _Maintenance_

-* High Fidelity logging (Yes this in here twice)
+* High fidelity logging (Yes this in here twice)
-* Reporting - High level reports (Accounts, Coasters, Achievements, System Health)
+* Reporting - Accounts, Coasters, Achievements, and System Health
-* Source Control
+* Source control
-* Continuous Integration
+* Continuous integration
+* Documentation
-* Documentation and health checks
+* Health checks

-I have seen differing opinions on the degree of correctness and ability to maintain a project.
-I am of the thought that you cannot be secure if you’re not ensuring correctness.
+For producton applications I have seen differing opinions on the degree of correctness and ability to maintain a project.
 Lower quality projects tend to have more patching and having to patch even for a 1 liner can take meetings, coding, code reviews, releases and post release monitoring.
-My experience has shown me It is generally worth the extra effort to ensure its secure, correct, handles expected load (SLA), and is maintainable.
+My experience has shown me It is worth the extra effort to ensure its secure, correct, handles expected load (SLA), and is maintainable.

 ### Conclusion

 I have laid out the project and user stories and decided to build a production ready system.
-I have created principles and items that to help measure and ensure they are meet.
+I have created principles and items that will help me measure and ensure they are meet.
 These high-level decisions will guide design decisions and creation of the project.